 12. Make a holiday playlist

-Whether you're jamming to "Jingle Bells" or grooving to "Santa Baby", music is the heartbeat of any celebration.
+Most of the time, you already have everything you need in the palm of your hand - this time, on Spotify!
+Whether you are jamming to all the different versions of 'Last Christmas' or belting to Mariah Carey's iconic Christmas album, music is the heartbeat of any celebration.
 Let your kids pick some tunes, and voilà, you've got your unique family holiday playlist.

 Dancing in the living room?
 Totally mandatory.